keeler/blog/content/posts/Aggregating-Variance.md

 # Code

-Finally, here's snippet of R code to demonstrate the formula.
+Finally, here's snippet of R code to demonstrate the equation.

 {{< highlight R >}}
 library(dplyr)